Video length: 118 sec.Learn more about Teaching Climate Literacy and Energy Awareness»

 - A transcript is provided as well.

 - Ocean circulation plays a key role in distributing solar energy and maintaining climate by moving heat from Earth's equator to the poles.

 - The Aquarius satellite's salinity data combined with data from other sensors that measure sea level, rainfall, temperature, ocean color, and winds provide a picture of complex ocean dynamics.

 - Comments from expert scientist: The video also emphasizes the importance of ocean density to deep water circulation, and makes it clear that ocean density is primarily a function of water temperature and salinity.
 It asks a couple clear and pertinent questions about climate change, particularly about how water, precipitation, and ocean salinity might become affected.

 - The transcript of the video and glossary of terms are provided.

 - Some background and static images to complement the video are offered.

 - The video size and format are easy to use.

 - The visual graphics on ocean currents are clear and visually engaging.

-Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANAn alternative URL to link directly to the Aquarius video: http://aquarius.nasa.gov/science-ocean.html.
+Related URLs These related sites were noted by our reviewers but have not been reviewed by CLEANMore information about the science involved in the Aquarius mission, along with additional visualizations: http://aquarius.nasa.gov/science-ocean.html.